gmedders/pimd/README.md

 ./ensemble_tcf_rpmd cart_traj-rpmd_1_1024.dat 1.0 1.0E-3 2.0 0.0 50000 > ens.dat
 ```

-Several example potentials are available and can be selected in `tools/sim-classes.h`
+Several example potentials are available and can be selected in `include/sim-classes.h`

-Finally, as the codes were exploratory, they were not optimized for performance considerations.